arurangi/adventura/README.md

 	- libmlx.a and/or libmlx_$(HOSTTYPE).a in /usr/X11/lib or /usr/local/lib
 	- mlx.h in /usr/X11/include or /usr/local/include
 	- man/man3/mlx*.1 in /usr/X11/man/man3 or /usr/local/man/man3

+### itch.io
+It's an open marketplace for independent digital creators with a focus on independent video games.
+For this project it will help e find quality sprites for my game.

 ## The conditions <a name="conditions"></a>
 > **What constrains or details do I need to be aware of?**